 About Me

-I am an Associate Instructor for the Indiana University School of Education and I have taught Learning Theories for Teachers, AI for Learning and Life, among other courses.
+I am an Associate Instructor for the Indiana University School of Education and I have taught Learning Theories for Teachers, Leveraging AI for Learning and Life, among other courses.
 I am actively involved in research with the National Survey of Student Engagement (NSSE), Faculty Survey of Student Engagement (FSSE), and Dr. Daniel T. Hickey's research lab.
 I am committed to the improvement of teaching and learning in higher education in ways that prepare graduates to solve the serious policy problems facing our society

 I hold a master's degree in Higher Education and Student Affairs from Indiana University and a bachelor's in History and Political Science from the University of Wisconsin-Stevens Point, graduating summa cum laude.
 I now serve on UW-Steven Point's Alumni Board of Directors since 2025.
 I also earned graduate certificates at IU in (1) College Pedagogy, (2) Institutional Research, and (3) Learning Sciences, Media, and Technology.